 Ending discrimination against women in Tunisia: Work in progress

-In the second interview, we hear from Tunisian lawyer and feminist activist Hela Ben Salem talks about a workshop for Tunisian lawyers on the national legal framework for eliminating violence against women.
-Hela points out its importance for lawyers from different regions in Tunisia to share expertise and experiences related to the application of the existing legal framework.
+In the second interview, we hear from Tunisian lawyer and feminist activist Hela Ben Salem.
+About a workshop for Tunisian lawyers on the national legal framework for eliminating violence against women, Hela points out its importance for lawyers from different regions in Tunisia to share expertise and experiences related to the application of the existing legal framework.
 She observes that five years after the adoption of the law on the elimination of violence against women, the legislation is applied inconsistently from one court to another, creating a gap between the law and the reality on the ground.

 ‘This discrepancy and the weak enforcement of the law are largely due to difficulties linked to raising awareness about the importance of this legislation,’ explains Hela.